TCMG-412-Group-6/TCMG-412-Group-6.github.io/Reed.markdown

 He is a long-haired Dachshund.
 He will be getting a lady soon!
 He loves to play fetch.
 Don't throw the ball if you don't want to play.
 My girlfriend and I go on bike rides where he runs next to us.
 He will run 5 miles and still have energy for fetch.
 We ride through campus maybe you will see us one time.

 ***
-## <font color="blue">My favorite quote: </font>
+## <font color="blue"> A quote I like to live by: </font>

-> “Balance is the key to everythong.
+> “Balance is the key to everything.
 What we do, think, say, eat, feel, they all require awareness, and through this awareness we can grow.”
  \- Koi Fresco

 ***